-Chinese herbs have been used for male and female reproductive disorders since 200 AD.
-Herbs have long been recognised for their ability to balance the mind, body and spirit.
-They are still used extensively in China to treat a wide range of women’s health (gynaecology) disorders and infertility due to their high success rates for some types of infertility and other disorders such amenorrhea (no period), anovulation (no ovulation), endometriosis, fibroids and sperm abnormalities.
-The herbs used at East West Fertility are generally prescribed in granule form which are dissolved in water and taken as a tea.
+Chinese herbs have been used in China for male and female reproductive disorders since 200 AD.
+Traditional Chinese Medicine herbalists used herbs to balance the mind, body and spirit.
+They are still used extensively in China to treat a wide range of women’s health (gynaecology) disorders and fertility problems for some types of infertility and other disorders such as issues associated with amenorrhea (no period), anovulation (no ovulation), endometriosis, fibroids and sperm abnormalities.
+The herbs prescribed at East West Fertility are generally prescribed in liquid form which is taken with warm water.
 Capsules and pills are also used.
-They are a safe, effective and efficient way to promote reproductive, sexual and general health.

 A Chinese herbal formula contains from between 3 to 15 individual herbs.
 They work via a gentle synergistic process to address energetic imbalance, adjust the Yin and Yang and promote wellbeing.
-Balanced bodily systems are healthy and function at their peak.
+It is thought that when bodily systems are balanced they are healthy and function at their peak.
 This includes the endocrine, neurological and reproductive systems which are important in women’s and men’s health, fertility and pregnancy.
 At East West Fertility, we usually create an individualised herbal formula which is based upon the Chinese medicine diagnosis.
 Female infertility and gynaecological disorders are generally treated with a group of formulas which are alternated according to the the phases of the menstrual cycle.